 The default chargeable amount is the excess over the annual allowance.
 However there is also a second test for the alternative chargeable amount to ensure the excess defined contribution contributions are not simply offset against defined benefit savings.
 This is the excess over the money purchase annual allowance added to the excess over the alternative annual allowance of £36,000.
 The taxable amount is the higher of the two calculations:

 Another member of the scheme enters flexi-access drawdown and takes income.
-He then contributes £6,000 to his defined benefit arrangement, while DB accrual is £35,000.
+He then contributes £6,000 to his defined contribution arrangement, while his defined benefit accrual is £35,000.